uwe-app/website/site/docs/navigation/defining-menus.md

 We saw in [[docs/getting-started/directory-listing]] that it is easy to create a list of links to the pages in a folder but often we need more control over the navigation items and presentation; this is particularly useful when we need to control the *order of menu items*.

-Menu definitions are named so that we can reference them later when they should be rendered and they go in the [[docs/getting-started/site-settings]]; they can be a folder (similar to a directory listing), a list of page paths or refer to a file template.
+Menu definitions go in the [[docs/getting-started/site-settings]] and are named so that we can reference them later when they should be rendered; they can be a folder (similar to a directory listing), a list of page paths or refer to a file template.

 ## Directory